sabry-awad97/echo_sab_rust/Readme.md

   Notice how the `\n` is interpreted as a literal string when the `-e` option is not used.

+  Backslash escapes are special sequences of characters that begin with a backslash and represent a special character or code.
+The echo command supports the following escape sequences:

+  - `\n`: Newline
+  - `\t`: Tab
+  - `\\`: Backslash

 - `-E`: This option disables the interpretation of backslash escapes.
 This is useful if you want to print a string that contains a literal backslash followed by a character that is not a valid escape sequence.
 For example:

   ```sh